pauwma/GlyphMuseumWeb/src/pages/privacy.md

 - **Object:** Object to processing based on legitimate interests
 - **Withdraw Consent:** For data processed based on consent

-To exercise these rights, contact us at: contact+glyphmuseum@proton.me
+To exercise these rights, contact us at: contact+glyphmuseum@pauwma.com

 ## 9. Data Retention